His Learning Style

 An Accredited Program

-Gateway offers a teacher-directed college preparatory curriculum, fully accredited by the Northwest Accreditation Commission.
+Gateway offers a teacher-directed college preparatory curriculum, fully accredited by AdvancED.
 All credits earned are fully transferrable and students are eligible to graduate from high school at Gateway.

 Students learn in traditional classrooms that follow the core curriculum for each subject, and Gateway teachers are specialists, certified in their individual subject areas.
 Each student attends classes with only the students who are also earning credit for that particular class.